This MSA is outdated and uploaded for transparency purposes, please refer to the most updated version of this agreement.

 (ii) Order Forms.
 Each Order Form for Subscription Services will describe additional mutually agreed-upon limitations on use of the Subscription Service, including, to the extent applicable, Fees, the Subscription Term, the number of and/or class of permitted Users and the permitted scope of use of the Subscription Services.
 To the extent an Order Form provides for a Subscription Term that automatically renews or provides Customer with pricing for Subscription Upgrades (as defined below), the Parties may confirm, thereby creating a binding obligation with respect to, such renewal or Subscription Upgrade via email without the need for an additional Order Form executed by the Parties.

 (iii) Platform Guidelines.
-Customer hereby acknowledges that it will at all times comply with, and ensure that all of its Users and End-Users comply with, the platform guidelines set forth on Exhibit A, which are hereby incorporated by reference (the “Platform Guidelines”).
+Customer hereby acknowledges that it will at all times comply with, and ensure that all of its Users and End-Users comply with, the platform guidelines set forth at www.productboard.com/platform-guidelines, which are hereby incorporated by reference (the “Platform Guidelines”).

 (iv) Free Trials.
 If Customer registers for a free trial for the Subscription Services (“Free Trial”), ProductBoard will make the Subscription Services available to Customer and its Users and End-Users on a trial basis free of charge until the earlier of (i) the end of the Free Trial period; (ii) the start date of any Subscription Term purchased by Customer; or (iii) termination of the Free Trial by ProductBoard in its sole discretion.
 Additional trial terms and conditions may appear on the Free Trial registration web page.
 Any such additional terms and conditions are incorporated into this Agreement by reference and are legally binding.
 ANY CUSTOMER PROPERTY CUSTOMER SUBMITS TO THE SUBSCRIPTION SERVICES, AND ANY CONFIGURATIONS OR CUSTOMIZATIONS MADE TO THE SUBSCRIPTION SERVICES BY OR FOR CUSTOMER DURING THE FREE TRIAL WILL BE PERMANENTLY LOST UNLESS CUSTOMER PURCHASES THE SAME SUBSCRIPTION SERVICES AS COVERED BY THE FREE TRIAL OR CUSTOMER EXPORTS SUCH CUSTOMER PROPERTY BEFORE THE END OF THE TRIAL PERIOD.

 (i) Scope.
-ProductBoard will perform the Professional Services set forth in an Order Form executed by the Parties, which shall include and/or specify a description of the Professional Services to be provided to Customer and the applicable Fees and payment terms.
+ProductBoard will perform the Professional Services set forth in an Order Form executed by the Parties or signing up online, which shall include and/or specify a description of the Professional Services to be provided to Customer and the applicable Fees and payment terms.
 If either Customer or ProductBoard request a change in the scope of Professional Services, any agreed-upon changes, including changes in Fees and expenses, will not be binding against either Party unless set forth in a writing executed by the Parties (each, a “Change Order”).

 (ii) Background IP.
 ProductBoard hereby grants to Customer a non-sublicensable, non-transferable, non-exclusive license to access and use the Background IP, if any, that is included in a Professional Services deliverable (“Professional Services Deliverable”) solely as necessary for Customer to use that Professional Services Deliverable; it being understood that the foregoing license does not permit Customer to exploit any Background IP apart from the specific Professional Services Deliverable in which it is included.